How To Wash A Squishmallow Properly

 Place The Squishmallow In A Safety Net/Cloth

-As mentioned earlier, Squishmallows only need a machine wash if the plush toy became too dirty from frozen yogurt or a kiddo’s cleats that a spot treating couldn’t wash away the dirt.
+Squishmallows only need a machine wash if the plush toy became too dirty from frozen yogurt or a kiddo's cleats, that spot treating couldn't wash away the dirt.

-You’ll have to cover it in a safety net or cloth-like bedding and similar materials or pillow covers to wash it.
-You should never put the Squishmallows in the washing machine alone.
+To wash it, you'll need to cover it in a safety net or cloth-like bedding and similar materials, such as pillow covers.
+It's best not to put the Squishmallows in the washing machine alone.

 2. Put It In The Washer (Cold & Gentle)

 Fill the machine with cool water because hot water can damage the plush toy.
-Squishmallows are plush toys stuffed with super soft, marshmallowy polyester fiber [1].
+Squishmallows are plush toys stuffed with super-soft, marshmallow-like polyester fiber [1].

 Place the Squishmallow in the washer with your normal laundry detergent in cold water and a gentle setting.